mikaeldui/ChampionMastery.GG-dotnet-client/README.md

-# ChampionMastery.GG-dotnet-client
+# ChampionMastery.GG .NET Client
 A .NET client for ChampionMastery.GG.
+Created for use by [ChampionMastery.GG-uwp](https://github.com/mikaeldui/ChampionMastery.GG-uwp) and For a Win UI version, see [ChampionMastery.GG-winui](https://github.com/mikaeldui/ChampionMastery.GG-winui).